Protein-Engineering-Framework/PyPEF/README.md

     <img src="workflow/test_dataset_aneh/exemplary_validation_color_plot.png" alt="drawing" width="500"/>
 </p>

 Protein engineering by rational or random approaches generates data that can aid the construction of self-learned sequence-function landscapes to predict beneficial variants by using probabilistic methods that can screen the unexplored sequence space with uncertainty *in silico*.
 Such predictive methods can be applied for increasing the success/effectivity of an engineering campaign while partly offering the prospect to reveal (higher-order) epistatic effects.
 Here we present an engineering framework termed PyPEF for assisting the supervised training and testing of regression models for predicting beneficial combinations of (identified) amino acid substitutions using machine learning algorithms from the [Scikit-learn](https://github.com/scikit-learn/scikit-learn) package.
-As training input, the developed framework requires the variant sequences and the corresponding screening results (fitness labels) of the identified variants as CSV (or FASTA-like datasets following a self-defined convention).
+As training input, the developed framework requires the variant sequences and the corresponding screening results (fitness labels) of the identified variants as CSV (or FASTA-Like (FASL) datasets following a self-defined convention).
 Using linear or nonlinear regression methods (partial least squares (PLS), Ridge, Lasso, Elastic net, support vector machines (SVR), random forest (RF), and multilayer perceptron (MLP)-based regression), PyPEF trains on the given learning data while optimizing model hyperparameters (default: five-fold cross-validation) and can compute model performances on left-out test data.
 As sequences are encoded using amino acid descriptor sets taken from the [AAindex database](https://www.genome.jp/aaindex/), finding the best index-dependent encoding for a specific test set can be seen as a hyperparameter search on the test set.
 In addition, one-hot and [direct coupling analysis](https://en.wikipedia.org/wiki/Direct_coupling_analysis)-based feature generation are implemented as sequence encoding techniques, which often outperform AAindex-based encoding techniques.
 Finally, the selected or best identified encoding technique and regression model can be used to perform directed evolution walks *in silico* (see [Church-lab implementation](https://github.com/churchlab/UniRep) or the [reimplementation](https://github.com/ivanjayapurna/low-n-protein-engineering)) or to predict natural diverse or recombinant variant sequences that subsequently are to be designed and validated in the wet-lab.

 For detailed information, please refer to the above-mentioned publications and related Supporting Information.